10 Reasons to Choose the CSU

 Notable alumni discuss how their CSU education charted a path to success.

-Serving 460,000 students across 23 campuses, the California State University plays an integral role in transforming the state and the lives of its people through higher education.
+Serving more than 450,000 students across 23 campuses, the California State University plays an integral role in transforming the state and the lives of its people through higher education.
 As the largest university system in the U.S. with a range of studies and locations across California, the CSU provides all individuals interested in furthering their education access to a valuable, life-changing college degree.
 Here are just 10 reasons to apply to the CSU.

 01